zhangyanyu0722/5G-Utility-Pole-Planner/README.md

       - a large amount of training dataset is needed to achieve an acceptable accuracy with the Retina-101.
       - a lot of utility poles do not have crossarms used to detect.
    - Technologies:
+      - process the extracted road GIS dataset.
+      - get images through google street view.
+      - use a training dataset to train the DL algorithm and a test dataset to access the performance.
 ### Patent analysis

 ## System Design